chevereto/docker/README.md

 [![Community](https://img.shields.io/badge/chv.to-community-blue?style=flat-square)](https://chv.to/community)

 Dockerfile driven template project for building and running container images for Chevereto V4 projects.
+This is for production usage, for development purposes check [chevereto/v4-docker](https://github.com/chevereto/v4-docker).

 > **Warning**: Do not publish image to a public registry as the Chevereto License restricts re-distribution rights.